Great White Pelican

 American White Pelican

-Found in North America; features a distinct 'horn' on the upper mandible during the breeding season and lacks the pinkish facial skin.
+Found only in North America; develops a prominent 'horn' on the upper bill during the breeding season.

 Frequently Asked Questions